jquery/grunt-jquery-content/README.md

 ## build-pages

-This multi-task takes a list of html files, copies them to `[wordpress.dir]/posts/page`, processes @partial entries and highlights the syntax in each.
+This multi-task takes a list of html or markdown files, copies them to `[wordpress.dir]/posts/page`, processes @partial entries and highlights the syntax in each.

 ### @partial